ysapenov/PowerBI/readme.md

 # PowerBI
-This is the repo with measures, ideas, examples and work arounds
+This is the repo with projects, measures, ideas, examples and work arounds